Sustainable Housing Development URBAN5049

 Sustainable Housing Development (URBAN5097)

 This course will be assessed by two written assignments.
-The first (1,200 words; 30% of credits) will be designed to allow students to demonstrate application of the key concepts of sustainability.
-The second (2,800 words; 70%) will enable them to complete a case study of a recent housing development or to explore a specialist topic related to sustainable housing development.
+The first (1,200 words; 30% of credits) will be designed to allow students to demonstrate their critical understanding of sustainability in the context of climate change.
+The second (2,800 words; 70%) will enable them to answer one of three questions focused on the practical application of sustainable housing development

 Intended Learning Outcomes of Course